FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/launcher-loglevel.png" style="width:75%">

 Note: When reporting a bug please include the software version which can be seen in the Home screen of the [Launcher](#launcher).

+## 32bit computers

+In version v2018.1.1 we have extended support for 32-bit computers.
+Currently this Setup is in Beta.

+32-bit users please note: If the internal database is shut down unexpectedly, it might be left in an inconsistent state, and will need to be repaired.

+This is the sequence of steps to repair the database.

+1. Close the TMS app.
+1. Open a Command Prompt.
+1. Change directory to C:\FIRST_Lego_League_TMS (Note: if you installed to a different directory, change to that instead).
+1. Run the command `repair-mongo`
+1. Exit the Command Prompt and restart the TMS app.

+If you encounter issues, please follow the [Bug report](#bug-reports-and-feedback) instructions.

 ## Bug reports and feedback